 Holocaust scholars are ambivalent about whether segregation in market-based activities helped or hindered Jews’ ability to evade deportation.
 On the one hand, it has been argued, that middlemen were resented by the surrounding population and that they were less likely to receive help from bystanders.
 On the other hand, historians have observed that Jewish traders and creditors were more likely to evade as they had strong ties with local customers.
-The current gap in knowledge derives from the fact that Holocaust scholars generally rely on single case studies that lack the systematic comparative focus required for (careful) generalizations.
-In this project we hope to remedy this problem.
-In particular, we plan on constructing a unique micro-level database containing information on over 292,000 Jews who were living in the Low Countries and the Protectorate of Bohemia and Moravia.
+To investigate the debated relationship between market based activities and evasion, we have constructed a unique micro-level database containing information on over 292,000 Jews who were living in the Low Countries and the Protectorate of Bohemia and Moravia.
 This new data set will enable us to conduct the first large-scale, systematic empirical study of how Jews’ embeddedness in the local economy affected their chances to survive the Holocaust.
-Relative to the “data sets” that are typically used in studies of the Holocaust—or the humanities more generally—this project is at least four orders of magnitude larger.
 The Low Countries and the Protectorate provide a unique opportunity to explore the relationship between occupational segregation and evasion for two reasons.
 First of all, Jews were relatively well integrated in these countries and employed in a wide range of professions.
 This creates sufficient variation on the independent variable and allows us to compare the fate of Jewish market workers with non-market workers who have a similar amount of economic resources.
 Second, the process of mass-extermination in both places was executed by the same strongly organized administrative apparatus, which left an astonishing paper trail that we will exploit for our research.
 On several points in time, the Nazis conducted systematic censuses to map the local Jewish population.
 The last of these surveys were conducted only a few weeks before the deportations started.
 As evasion of registration was extremely low, it is possible to obtain detailed information on almost all Jews in the Low Countries and the Protectorate of Bohemia and Moravia.
 Available variables include name, date of birth, street address and occupation.
 Based on name, date of birth and locality it is possible to match census entries to deportation lists housed at Holocaust museums across the world.
 Street addresses can be utilized to get fine-grained spatial information.
 Taken together, this creates an opportunity to assess whether Jews active in market professions were more or less likely to evade deportation, and whether these processes depend on the structure of the local economy.
 If successful, this project would be the first of several to bring careful, large-scale data analysis to bear on the Holocaust.
 We believe that the findings of this project will also travel well beyond the borders of Holocaust studies.
 The fine-grained nature of our data will enable us to shed light on the processes underlying ethnic segregation and violence and help us better understand violence towards other middle-men minorities such as Muslims in South Asia, the Ibos in Nigeria, Marwari in Burma, the Chinese in the Philippines, the Lebanese in Sierra Leone or the Armenians in the Ottoman Empire.

 Project 2: KINDERSCHRECK: Children’s stories and the transmission of racism in 20th century Europe.